 Popular movies are a breeze to find on Roku.
 One quick way to locate a move pay per view on Roku is via Roku’s search function.
 Simply select the search option and use your Roku remote to type in the name of the film you’re looking for.

 The search results should bring up all the channels where the movie is available, with a dollar sign ($) beside selections that are pay per view.
-Movie pay per view on Roku is currently available through VUDU, FandangoNOW, Blockbuster on Demand and Amazon Instant Video.
+Movie pay per view on Roku is currently available through Google Play Movies, FandangoNOW and Amazon Instant Video.

-With few exceptions, most hit movies are available on any of the channels that offer pay per view on Roku.
+With few exceptions, most hit movies are available on one or more of the channels that offer pay per view on Roku.
 If I’m looking for a movie available through pay per view on Roku, I usually login to Amazon on my computer and look for it there first.